br90218/Lowlit-Exploration/README.md

 [2]: https://img.shields.io/badge/Latest%20Release-v1.1.0-yellow.svg

 ## You are on the branch "Rainbow"!
 This branch is not meant for you.
-Flashbangs ahead!
+Turn around!
 >No builds will be released on this branch.

 >You can still pull this branch down and compile it on your own, but you may find yourself confused towards the ending.